End-to-end Temporal Action Detection with Transformer: Experiments

+1) TadTR* achieves the best performance among all the compared methods in terms of mAP at all IoU thresholds.
+Even the variant without CWF can achieve state-of-the-art performance.
+TadTR* is slightly better than TadTR$^\S$ owing to focal loss.

-2) Compared with the strongest single-network method A2Net~\cite{yang2020revisiting}, TadTR runs 10$\times$ faster with 5.0\% higher average mAP.
-A2Net is slow due to the heavy network and a large number of anchors.
+2) TadTR* outperforms the second-best method MUSES~\cite{Liu_2021_CVPR} by 3.3\% in terms of average mAP, which demonstrates the advantage of our method.
+Compared with the competitive single-network method A2Net~\cite{yang2020revisiting}, TadTR achieves 15.1\% higher average mAP.

-3) Compared with the second best method P-GCN~\cite{zeng2019graph}, TadTR achieves slightly better performance with 46$\times$ faster inference speed.
-We note that P-GCN has relatively lower FLOPs than other methods, as it contains no 1D convolution layers for temporal modelling.
-However, the graph structure restricts its speed.
-It needs to extract the features of extra 24 neighboring proposals to compute the detection score of a proposal.

-4) The performance of TadTR can be further boosted when it is combined with P-GCN.
-Specifically, we pass the detections from TadTR as proposals to the proposal classification stage of P-GCN and use the detection scores by P-GCN.
-Notably, TadTR achieves an mAP of 54.1\% at IoU=0.5, which is 5.1\% higher than primitive P-GCN.
-The result reveals the great potential of TadTR.
-As for run time, TadTR+P-GCN is much faster than primitive P-GCN, as it has fewer detections than its original proposal generator.
+3) Compared with the concurrent Transformer-based methods AGT~\cite{nawhal2021activity} and RTD-Net~\cite{tan2021relaxed}, TadTR* achieves better performance.
+It surpasses AGT by 9.7\% in terms of mAP$_{0.5}$.
+It also outperforms RTD-Net by 7.7\% (56.7\%~\vs~49.0\%) in terms of average mAP.
+Besides the advantage in accuracy, TadTR is easier to train.
+Differently, AGT requires 1000$\times$ more training iterations (3000k~\vs~3k for TadTR) due to slow convergence of dense attention.
+RTD-Net requires a three-step training scheme to optimize different parts of the network.

+4) Our results are achieved at a low computation cost.
+TadTR is around 11$\times$ faster than the second-best method MUSES, and 8$\times$ faster than the competitive single-network detector A2Net.
+It also requires much fewer FLOPs.
+The efficiency of our method is owing to the simple framework and the sparsity of predictions.

-The above results indicate that TadTR is both accurate and efficient.
-We also note that many other methods are composed of multiple networks for different functions, while TadTR is able to perform action detection with only a \textit{single} unified network.
+The above results indicate that our method is both accurate and efficient.
+We also note that many other methods are composed of multiple independently trained networks.
+Those proposal generation methods (BSN, MGG, BMN, G-TAD, MR, BC-GNN, and RTD-Net) are not self-contained, as they rely on an extra classifier (such as P-GCN) to accomplish the TAD task.
+Differently, TadTR can achieve action detection with only a \textit{single} unified network.

-We note that our method is not directly comparable with~\cite{yeung2016end}, since it is a very early work and uses different features.
-The goal of this paper is not to compete against it.
-Instead, we aim to explore an alternative end-to-end framework with adaptive context and validate whether it can achieve competitive performance over more complicated and well optimized methods.
-The computation cost of TadTR is also not comparable with those methods that directly take image as input, such as R-C3D.
-Most previous works use video features as input and focus on the design of detection network.
+We note that the computation cost of TadTR is not comparable with those methods that directly take video frames as input, such as R-C3D.
+Most previous works use video features as input and focus on the design of detection networks.